Poornanand95/AdvertyzementAssign-2/README.md

 Naming convention for class used - Block Element Modifier(BEM) Naming.
 Page is made responsive using mediaquery.
 Mobile first approach is used.

+## JS

+toggle function is used to change between two class names in order to make navigation element in mobile view.